adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 [13]
 Caveats / potential refinements:
-Make sure svelte2tsx’s fallback Civet compile is disabled once your preprocessor is rock-solid.
+Make sure svelte2tsx's fallback Civet compile is disabled once your preprocessor is rock-solid.
 Watch performance (two transforms + map chaining), but in practice both steps are fast and synchronous.
-Eventually you can upstream a svelte2tsx hook for custom preprocessors so that extension authors don’t need their own mapper logic.
+Eventually you can upstream a svelte2tsx hook for custom preprocessors so that extension authors don't need their own mapper logic.

 [12]
 **Original Phase 1 Status & Next Milestone**